domidt/CDA/README.md

 ## Adaptions
 Several adaption options are implemented.
 For example in the file settings.py in SESSION_CONFIGS you can easily change the duration of a market, whether trader types are randomised between periods, the number of active/inactive as well as the number of informed/uninformed traders.
 These settings can also be changed ad-hoc in class when creating a session.
 Furthermore, in file __init__.py you can specify the names of the assets, in the n-assets app via the list ASSET_NAMES.
-The Constants in the same file allow to adapt the number of periods the payout function, given by
+The Constants in the same file allow to adapt the number of periods the payout function, given in function 'calcPeriodProfits' by

 $$
 \pi=\max(\{\text{base payment} + \text{multiplier} * \text{wealthChange}, \text{min payment in round}\}).